AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/README.md

 ## Introduction

-This page is used as a support for the paper "Methods and Tools for Causal Discovery and Causal Inference".
+This page is used as a support for the paper

+Ana Rita Nogueira, Andrea Pugnana, Salvatore Ruggieri, Dino Pedrschi, Joao Gama.
+Methods and Tools for Causal Discovery and Causal Inference.
+2021, submitted for pubblication.

-The repository contains two main folders:
+The repository contains two main folders corresponding to sections in the paper:

 * **[Causal Discovery](https://github.com/AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/tree/main/3.%20Causal%20Discovery)**;
 * **[Causal Estimation](https://github.com/AnaRitaNogueira/Methods-and-Tools-for-Causal-Discovery-and-Causal-Inference/tree/main/4.%20Causal%20Estimation)**.